HL7/PDDI-CDS/pages/_includes/start.md

       sort by assertedDate.value
   )
 ~~~
-This example defines the `GI Bleeds Condition` statement which get the most recent condition whose code is in the `History of GI Bleeds` valueset.
+This example defines the `GI Bleeds Condition` statement, which retrieves the most recent condition with a code in the `History of GI Bleeds` value set.

 ### <span style="color:silver"> 4.4.2 </span> Connection of CQL to PlanDefinition
 {:.no_toc}